Meet the Principal of ASU Prep Phoenix

 « Back |

 In his National Native American Heritage Month proclamation, President Joe Biden stated: “Native Americans are essential to the fabric of the United States.
 They serve in the United States armed forces at higher rates than any other ethnic group.
 They continue to steward so many of our great lands.
 Their contributions to science, humanities, arts, public service, and more have brought prosperity for all of us.
-Their diverse cultures and communities continue to thrive and lead us forward.”
+Their varied cultures and communities continue to thrive and lead us forward.”

 This month, and all year long, take the time to educate, advocate, and raise greater awareness for the rich traditions and histories of Indigenous communities.